uiuc-iml/memory-efficient-3d-semantic-mapping/README.md

 python perform_reconstruction.py --dataset "bs3d" --scene "dining" --integration "CTKH" --k 4
 ```

-Note: `--integration` must be one of `["CTKH", "Naive Averaging", "Naive Bayesian", "Histogram", "EF"]`k` is valid for CTKH and EF only.
+Note: `--integration` must be one of `["CTKH", "Naive Averaging", "Naive Bayesian", "Histogram", "EF"]`. `k` is valid for CTKH and EF only.
 This will write the point cloud, label file and the plots for VRAM usage and update times in the results_dir you specify in settings/directory_definitions.json.